Hague: British Embassy in Damascus 'suspended'

 Marianne Gasser, head of the ICRC's delegation in Syria, said: "The population, particularly the wounded and sick, are bearing the brunt of the violence."

-The action comes as Syrian forces tightened their grip on Homs, a day after launching a ground assault on the Baba Amr district.
+The action comes as Syrian forces, a day after launching a ground assault on the Baba Amr district.

 Activists say more than 7,500 people have died since the uprising against Mr Assad's government began last March.

 The government, however, says at least 1,345 members of the security forces have been killed combating "armed gangs and terrorists", and puts the number of civilians killed at 2,493.